Skip to main content

 ________________________________________________________________________________

-Some professional sport leagues (i.e. NFL, FIFA) require licenses to host watch parties in any location that is not a private residence.
+Some professional sport leagues (i.e. NFL, FIFA) require licenses to host watch parties for sporting events in any location that is not a private residence.

-Showing a film, movie, tv show, or sporting event without the proper licensing is a violation of copyright laws.
-Stamp Student Union and all spaces managed by Stamp are considered public venues.
-We require proof of proper licensing to show a movie, film, tv show, or sporting event.
+Showing a film, movie, television show, or sporting event without the proper licensing is a violation of copyright laws.

 _____________________________________________________________________________